 See your veterinarian as soon as possible.
 In particular, blood appearing in vomit or feces is an emergency that requires immediate attention.

-Your dog will need to be officially diagnosed and tested for anemia to learn which type he has, and its underlying cause.
+Your dog will need to be officially tested for and diagnosed with anemia to learn which type he has, and its underlying cause.
 Your veterinarian may perform a series of diagnostic blood tests, along with a series of x-rays, imaging and ultrasounds.

 Blood tests may include the PCV (packed cell volume) test, which measures the percentage of red blood cells contained in your dog’s blood stream.
 If the levels are lower than 35 percent, he’ll be classified as anemic.